 The integrated circuits (ICs) 74xx04 and 74xx14 are very frequently used and reused during circuit design.
 Here xx stands for HC, HCT, AC and LS, etc. Sometimes, the internal inverters of these ICs get damaged.
 So, it is very important to test these ICs before initiating any experiment and sometimes during the experiments.

 Presented here is a simple circuit which can test these ICs statically and dynamically.

-Fig. 1 shows the circuit diagram of a simple tester for 74xx04 and 74xx14 ICs.
+Circuit and working Fig. 1 shows the circuit diagram of a simple tester for 74xx04 and 74xx14 ICs.
 The circuit is built around hex inverter IC 74HC04 (IC1) and a few other components.
 You can also test a 74HC14 hex Schmitt trigger with this circuit.

 Static testing.
 The jumpers J1 through J12 are used during static testing of the inverter IC.
 When J1 through J6 are closed, J7 through J12 should be kept open, and vice versa.
 When jumpers J1 through J6 are closed, the input of the corresponding inverter is high and the respective output is low.
 Then, LED1 through LED6 will glow.
 If jumpers J7 through J12 are closed, the input of the corresponding inverter is low and the respective output is high.
 Then, LED7 through LED12 will glow.
 If any one of the LEDs does not glow, it means that the corresponding gate is damaged.

 Dynamic testing.
 During dynamic testing, jumpers J1 through J12 should be kept open.
 When jumpers J13 through J18 are closed, oscillations are generated on the output of each gate.
 The frequency varies from 0.5Hz to 10Hz.
 Here, both the LEDs will blink alternately.
 Their blinking frequency can be changed with VR1 to VR6, if needed.